Tom Sestak: Career

-His talents led to him being drafted in the 17th round by the Buffalo Bills in 1962.
-He was also drafted by the Detroit Lions in the sixteenth round that year.
+His talents led to him being drafted in the 17th round of the AFL draft by the Buffalo Bills in 1962.
+He was also drafted by the Detroit Lions in the sixteenth round of the NFL draft that year.
 He was an example of a trend of the young league to draft players from small colleges, which was deemed innovative in part due to its results that it cultivated, which Sestak represented well.
 He was to play defensive lineman for the Bills, owing to his 6-4 size, speed, and strength.

 Sestak was a starter in his rookie year and, until a series of knee injuries ended his career after the 1967 season, used his strength to dominate the line of scrimmage.
 Sestak was a three-time selection to All-American Football League teams and a unanimous All-AFL defensive tackle in three consecutive years; 1963, 1964 and 1965.
 Sestak served as the cornerstone of a defense that took the Bills to the playoffs four straight years (1963–1966) and consecutive AFL championships in 1964 and 1965.
 Over the 1964 and 1965 seasons, Sestak and his defense mates held opposing rushers without a touchdown for seventeen consecutive games, a Professional Football record that still stands.
 Twice during his outstanding career he realized the defensive lineman's "dream", returning interceptions for touchdowns, and once returned a recovered fumble for a score.

 His teammates described his play as "crazy as hell".
 He notably played a season with three broken ribs, and his knees problems meant that he spent time at a stationary bicycle instead of scrimmage during practice.

 During the 1960s, only six professional defensive linemen were unanimous All-League selections for three or more years, Sestak (3), Bob Lily (5), Merlin Olsen (4), Willie Davis (3), Gino Marchetti (3), and Deacon Jones (3).
 The latter five, all former NFL players, have already been inducted into the Pro Football Hall of Fame, while Sestak, a star from the AFL, like many other AFL players has been ignored by the Hall of Fame selectors.
 He was named to the First Team for his position at defensive tackle, along with Houston Antwine.
 In contrast, Buck Buchanan (a Second Team selection) is a Hall of Famer while Sestak is not.